Skip to the main content

 G0468*

-* Section 60.2 of Medicare Claims Processing Manual, Chapter 9 has more information on how to bill HCPCS code G0468.
+* Section 60.2 of the Medicare Claims Processing Manual, Chapter 9 has more information on how to bill HCPCS code G0468.

 Diagnosis

-You must report a diagnosis code when submitting AWV claims.
+Report a diagnosis code when submitting AWV claims.
 We don’t require you to use a specific AWV diagnosis code, so you may choose any diagnosis code consistent with the patient’s exam.

 Billing